-You can add a vCenter cloud account for the account regions to which you want to deploy vRealize Automation cloud templates.
+You can add a basic vCenter cloud account for the account regions to which you want to deploy VMware Aria Automation cloud templates.

 For network and security purposes, you can associate a vCenter cloud account with an NSX-T or NSX-V cloud account.
 An NSX-T cloud account can be associated to one or more vCenter cloud accounts.
 However, an NSX-V cloud account can only be associated to one vCenter cloud account.

-- Verify that you have the required administrator credentials and have enabled HTTPS access on port 443.
-See Credentials required for working with cloud accounts in vRealize Automation.
+- Verify that you have the required service account credentials and have enabled HTTPS access on port 443.
+See Credentials required for working with cloud accounts in VMware Aria Automation.

 - Select Add Cloud Account. and click

-- Select the vCenter account type and enter the vCenter server host IP address.
+- Enter the vCenter server host IP address.

 - Enter your vCenter server administrator credentials and click Validate.